kanedafromparis/khool-jkube-prez/ReadMe.md

 ## Reminder

 This application was created in order to introduce [fabric8io/docker-maven-plugin](https://dmp.fabric8.io/) and [fabric8io/fabric8-maven-plugin](http://maven.fabric8.io/) it has been update to [Eclipse jkube](https://www.eclipse.org/jkube/docs/kubernetes-maven-plugin).

-At this step we want to create a docker image of our project and make it works with mariadb within the same docker network
+At this step we want to specific docker image of our project and make it run into kubernetes.

 ## Sample To Do List web application using Spring Boot, Mariadb using docker-compose